dkochmanski/charming-clim/doc/grafts.md

 1. If we assume device-specific unit results may drastically differ (density may vary from say 1200dpi on a printer down to 160dpi on a desktop[^4]!.
-The very same square could have 20cm on a paper sheet, 10cm and 7cm on different displays and 1cm on a terminal.
+The very same square could have 1cm on a paper sheet, 7cm and 10cm on different displays and 200cm on a terminal.
 From the perspective of a person who uses the application, this may be confusing because physical objects don't change size without a reason.